-Anthony Gell School will adopt all safe practices as recommended by Derbyshire County Council (DCC).
+Anthony Gell School will adopt all safe practices as recommended by Embark Federation Trusts' consultants (Derbyshire County Council).
 This includes

-- Checking the contractor's own health and safety policy, risk assessment and method statement for the work to be carried is appropriate. - Checking the competence of contractors and visiting workers - Ensuring that the contractor has relevant insurances in place. - Holding a pre-contract meeting with the contractor to discuss safety issues relating to the work and to hold on-going meetings throughout the contract. - Passing on any relevant safety information to the contractor which could affect their safety. - All contractors and visiting workers comply with the Permit to Work regulations, held in the caretaker's office.
+- Checking the contractor's own health and safety policy, risk assessment and method statement for the work to be carried is appropriate. - Checking the competence of contractors and visiting workers - Ensuring that the contractor has relevant insurances in place. - Holding a pre-contract meeting with the contractor to discuss safety issues relating to the work and to hold on-going meetings throughout the contract. - Passing on any relevant safety information to the contractor which could affect their safety. - All contractors and visiting workers comply with the Permit to Work regulations, held in the Site Team Office.